BMBIT-oss/PAI_WIKI/Home-Assistant.md

 Credits to @juanbrunette

 ##### Login to Host OS
-1) Connect a screen and keyboard to your Raspberry PI running HassOS.
+1) Connect a screen and keyboard to your Raspberry PI running Home Assistant Core.
 2) Press Enter.
 You will see homeassistant login
 3) Login as `root`.
 You will see `ha >`
 4) Type in: `login`.
-You will see `#` (this means you are now on the HassOs Terminal as root)
+You will see `#` (this means you are now on the Home Assistant Core Terminal as root)

 ##### Temporary solution
 Permissions to the serial device will restore if you replug usb or restart the system: